 Welcome to Year 2

-Y2 class Saint is St Paul the Apostle and this feast day is celebrated on Tuesday 29th June.
+Y2 class Saint is St. Mother Teresa of Calcutta and this feast day is celebrated on 5th September 2021.

-Write different kinds of sentence: statement, question, exclamation, command.
+Write different kinds of sentence: statement and question.

 Use expanded noun phrases to add description and specification.